In this Article:

 Price and Availability

-Price is always a factor when thinking about buying a firearm, especially if you are still on the fence about exactly what it is that you need.
-For factory loads, the .44 Mag ammunition is going to be quite a bit more expensive than the .357 Mag rounds.
-The same goes for the brass when loading by hand.
+Price is an important consideration when choosing a firearm, especially if you’re undecided about your needs.
+Factory-loaded .44 Mag ammunition generally costs significantly more than .357 Mag rounds.
+The same applies to brass for handloading.
 While there are rounds available that are cheaper and on the high end of the price spectrum for the 44 Mag vs 357 Mag, averages lean towards the .44 Mag is a more expensive cartridge.

 Applications

-So now that we have all of the ballistic and other performance comparisons down let’s think about the applications of the 357 Mag versus 44 Mag.
+Having compared the ballistic and performance aspects, let’s explore the applications of the .357 Mag versus the .44 Mag.

 Best Rounds